 How we got involved with beach clean-ups

-For me the challenge to live a life less wasteful started back in 2013 with watching the documentary film about Norm Hann, a paddleboarder who set out to travel 400 km along B.C. coast to thwart a proposed oil pipeline that possessed a treat to the rainforests and waterways of British Columbia.
+For me the challenge to live a life less wasteful started back in 2013 with watching the documentary film about Norm Hann, a paddleboarder who set out to travel 400 km along the B.C. coast to thwart a proposed oil pipeline that possessed a threat to the rainforests and waterways of British Columbia.

 I was amazed by the human desire to protect the environment, and I was inspired to change the way I live my life.
 The movie has made a huge impact on who I am as a person.